A Nilotic Mosaic in a Roman Anatolian Villa Reveals Edessa’s Far‑Flung Tastes

 Why This Mosaic Matters

-By blending local traditions with Egyptian and Greco-Roman symbolism, the mosaic highlights Edessa’s role as a cultural crossroads between East and West.
+By blending local traditions with Egyptian and Greco-Roman symbolism, the mosaic highlights Edessa’s role as a cultural crossroads between east and west.